Louise Chodron Courcel1

 F, #152193, b. circa 1592, d.
 30 December 1659

-As a result of her marriage, Hon.
-Margaret Hay was styled as Countess of Dunfermline in 1607.
-From 1607, her married name became Seton.1 As a result of her marriage, Hon.
-Margaret Hay was styled as Lady Livingston of Almond in 1633.
-From 1633, her married name became Livingston.1 As a result of her marriage, Hon.
+After her marriage, Hon.
+Margaret Hay was styled as Countess of Dunfermline on 15 November 1607.
+From 15 November 1607, her married name became Seton.1 After her marriage, Hon.
+Margaret Hay was styled as Baroness Livingston of Almond in 1633.
+From 1633, her married name became Livingston.1 After her marriage, Hon.
 Margaret Hay was styled as Countess of Callendar on 6 October 1641.

 Child of Hon.
 Margaret Hay and Alexander Seton, 1st Earl of Dunfermline